Got to Give It Up: Recordings by other artists

-The song has been featured in several films and soundtracks since its release, including the soundtracks to films such as 54, Summer of Sam and The Nanny Diaries; it was featured in the films Charlie's Angels, How Stella Got Her Groove Back, Menace 2 Society and Barbershop.
+The song has been featured in several films and soundtracks since its release, including the soundtracks to films such as 54, Summer of Sam and The Nanny Diaries; it was featured in the films Charlie's Angels, How Stella Got Her Groove Back, Menace II Society and Barbershop.
 Justin Timberlake performed the song live at the 2008 Fashion Rocks concert.
 Gaye's daughter Nona recorded an unreleased version with Prince's band New Power Generation.
-Zhane performed this song on a tribute album of various artists titled Marvin Is 60.
+Zhané performed this song on a tribute album of various artists titled Marvin Is 60.
 The song was performed by Thom Yorke's band Atoms for Peace during a live concert performance.